 Second is that although SSDs have a much more limited impact on load times on PS4 as they do on PC.
 They certainly speed things up a little, but it’s a case of reducing a load time by ten seconds or so rather than making games load instantaneously.

-It’s a shame for anyone that hates waiting around, but thankfully this means that you don’t have to opt for the fastest performing SSD out there.
+Personally we think these results mean that an SSD upgrade isn't essential, but this does, however, means that you don’t have to opt for the fastest performing SSD if you do want to make the upgrade.
 Our choice if you a hard drive that’s decent without breaking the bank is Crucial’s MX300.
 Opt for a 1TB version if you want to keep your PS4’s storage the same, and a 2TB version is also available at a hefty premium.

 Best budget hard drive upgrade for PS4